-However, should the penalty to be awarded be hansoku-make, the referee shall, after announcing Sono-mama!, consult with the judges, announce mate to return the contestants to their starting positions, then award hansoku-make and end the contest by announcing Sore-made!.
+However, should the penalty to be awarded be hansoku-make for tori or uke, the referee shall, after announcing Sono-mama!, consult with the IJF Supervisors and/or IJF Referee Commission, announce mate to return the athletes to their starting positions, then award hansoku-make and end the contest by announcing Sore-made!.

-If both table judges agree that an Osaekomi! exists, but the referee has not announced osaekomi, they shall inform the IJF Supervisors and/or IJF Refereeing Commission, and by the "majority of three" rule, the referee shall announce Osaekomi! immediately.
+If both table judges agree that an Osaekomi! exists, but the referee has not announced osaekomi, they shall inform the IJF Supervisors and/or IJF Refereeing Commissioners and by the "majority of three" rule, must inform the referee, who shall announce Osaekomi! immediately.